codiet-eu/d42/README.md

 * The `structure` package contains a representation of the learned model.
 The model consists of instances of `Node`, which represent individual variables.
 Then, each node is attached transitions that have a probability distribution over `input_nodes`.
+  See file `makeafewDBNs.py` in `tests` for example of structure creation.
 * In `utils`, you can find helper code.
 * The `evaluation` folder (under development) will contain tools to compare different results obtained by learners.